 George’s 37 in home debut lead Clippers past Hawks 150-101

-But the Clippers didn't need both of their new superstars on a night when George tied his career high with six 3-pointers and made all 11 of his free throws in the team's biggest blowout of the young season.
+But the Clippers didn't need both of their new superstars on a night when George tied his career high with six 3-pointers and made all 11 of his free throws.

+''It's a dream come true to be able to do this at home in front of family and friends,'' said George, who is from Palmdale, north of Los Angeles. ''I'm just happy to be playing basketball again.''

 George was clearly having fun in the fourth when he stole the ball, dribbled down and tossed it off the glass, setting up Montrezl Harrell for a two-handed dunk that ignited the crowd and pushed the Clippers' lead to 36 points.

-George sat down for good with 9:58 remaining in the game, having done all his damage playing 20 minutes.
+''You saw a guy step out on the court that had no rust,'' Hawks coach Lloyd Pierce said.

-Two nights after scoring 33 in his debut at New Orleans, George had it going from the start.
-He scored 15 of the Clippers' first 22 points in a six-minute span.
+Two nights after scoring 33 in his debut at New Orleans, George scored 15 of the Clippers' first 22 points in a six-minute span.
 They led by 17 and shot 59 percent in the opening quarter.

 George is the first player in franchise history to score 30-plus points in his first two games with the team.